roscopeco/jasm-gradle-plugin/README.md

 This project contains a Gradle plugin that allows you to integrate JASM code into your Gradle builds alongside Java and other languages.

+The plugin is available in the [Gradle Plugin Repository](https://plugins.gradle.org/plugin/com.roscopeco.jasm) and can be applied directly to your Gradle project without any additional download.
+Follow the link for latest version information.

 It's _very_ early days for this right now, and it's pretty much hacked together just enough to work.
 However, it _does_ work well enough to assemble Jasm code as part of a Gradle project.